 Research into treating bowel cancer

-All treatments and tests must be fully researched before they can be adopted as standard treatments for everyone.
-This is so we can be sure they work better than methods we already use.
+All treatments must be fully researched before they can be adopted as standard for everyone.
+This is so we can be sure they work better than treatments we already use.
 And so that we know they are safe.

 New treatments are first developed and tested in the laboratory.
 If this shows that a treatment is safe, it is then tested in clinical trials for patients.
 Cancer Research UK supports a lot of UK laboratory research into cancer and also supports many clinical trials.